Usage pricing of the protocol 'depends on' three main factors; the price of the ticket, who is issuing the ticket, and what action is required.

 basePriceon-chain as USD.

-- Who, the relayer address containing the rate for the interaction e.g.
+- Who, the integrator containing the rate for the interaction e.g.

 The amount of GET needed as fuel for a given interaction is calculated from the USD denominated

-basePrice and this price is always referred to in US dollar terms even if the ticket itself is sold/traded in a different currency.
-This is done to standardise the on-chain accounting to a single currency.
+basePrice of each ticket and the fixed latest price of top-up of an integrator.
+These prices are always referred to in US dollar terms even if the ticket itself is sold/traded in a different currency and is done to standardise the on-chain accounting to a single currency.

 At its core an interaction is change of state of the NFT on-chain.
-This could take the form of minting the NFT to changing the metadata and status of the NFT.
-In the DAO Economics we make a distinction between two main classes of interactions; basic interactions and premium interactions.
-Both types are fuelled using GET but use different accounting mechanisms.
+This could take the form of minting the NFT to changing the metadata and status of the ticket.
+We make a distinction between two main classes of interactions; basic interactions and premium interactions.
+Both types are fuelled using GET but use different fuel accounting mechanisms.

 - A basic interaction is one that is paid for by GET assigned at the time of mint.
 This GET is added to the 'fuel tank' of the NFT and subsequent interactions will continue to get charged from this fuel tank balance.
 How much GET needed for minting is determined by the